Sedation Dentistry – Medford, NY

-Both oral and IV sedation will require that you arrange transportation to and from your appointment ahead of time.
+Oral sedation will require that you arrange transportation to and from your appointment ahead of time.
 However, most patients feel completely normal and are back to regular activities the day after their sedation appointment.

 Which Option is Right for Me?

 Your dentist in Medford is happy to discuss your fears, concerns, and needs with you prior to starting any dental treatment.
 Whether you just need to take the “edge off” at your next cleaning, or you have severe anxiety that keeps you away from the dentist, we are happy to recommend the sedation option that will best suit your needs.

 Nitrous can be used during most types of appointments, including dental cleanings.
 Oral sedation is better utilized for patients with more severe anxiety, patients who have a bad gag reflex, patients with special needs, or patients who need multiple complex treatments.
 Sometimes, a combination of nitrous with another option is needed to achieve the best outcome.